The Hot Gardening Trends For Spring 2022

 A windowsill propagator will get seedlings off to a good start.
 They can be transferred to bigger pots or, for herbs and salad leaves, simply harvested

-The pandemic saw a huge number of Brits growing their own produce, with an estimated 7.4 million trying it for the first time.
-Especially as the rising cost of living is inescapable, growing our own fruit and veg is a first step to becoming self-sufficient and saving money on goods.
+The rising cost of living is inescapable, so growing our own fruit and veg is a first step to becoming self-sufficient and saving money on goods.
 It’s a garden trend that’s showing no signs of waning.

 Around 60% of Brits have said they would like to try growing their own produce where they can.
 Yet 40% of those surveyed also said they thought it wouldn’t be possible, due to the size of their garden and property.